ThisIsTian/CMSC636/hw3/README.md

 In homework three, we can choose from three tasks to visualize the tumor data in `parellel coordinate`.
 The three tasks are:

-* The first task is to develop a visualization technique to visualize the distributions for each therapy on the same attribute in such a way that we can easily distinguish between two more more therapies.
+* The first task is to develop a visualization technique to visualize the distributions for each therapy on the same attribute in such a way that we can easily distinguish between two ore more therapies.
 * The second task is to group the clutters between two parallel attribute so that similar items are grouped together.
 * The last task is to develop an interaction technique to select areas of interest, which might be very strangely distributed.